Lethal League: Development

 Lethal League started out as a flash game, the idea coming from the developers playing around with a 'hit and reflect projectile mechanic' in Team Reptile's first game, Megabyte Punch.
 The flash game was picked up by several media outlets and was the Mystery Game at the UFGT9 fighting game tournament.
 After being very well received, the developer decided to flesh out the prototype and develop it into a full game to be released on Steam.
 The more fleshed out version of Lethal League was first showcased at the 2014 Casual Connect Europe, and later at EVO's indie showcase and Gamescom, where the game was a crowd favorite.

 In 2016, the game was part of the Humble Indie Bundle 17 with ports to Mac OS X and Linux.

 In 2017, Team Reptile announced a remake of Lethal League, titled Lethal League Blaze, that included fully 3D models and animations.
-It was released in October 2018.
+It was released for Windows on October 24, 2018, followed by versions for PlayStation 4, Xbox One, and Nintendo Switch on July 12, 2019.